-2.6 ETHICAL CONSIDERATIONS FOR APPLICANTS
+1.6 ETHICAL CONSIDERATIONS FOR APPLICANTS AND SEEKING APPROPRIATE PERMITS AND CONSENTS

 The applicant should always detail in the application if questions of ethical conduct of research are likely to arise over the course of the project.
 If the applicant believes that questions of ethical conduct of research are likely to arise for the project, the ethical issues in question and the way they will be handled shall be explicitly described in the application.
-When appropriate, consent must also be obtained from relevant research ethics panel4.
+When appropriate, consent must also be obtained from the relevant research ethics panel4.
 If consent is needed and has not been approved when the application is submitted, it should be specifically noted in the application.
+Rannís will not sign contracts for successful applications until all required permits and authorizations have been secured.